 Measurement of TFV-DP in PBMCs.
-Samples will also be collected and stored for possible future substudies comparing the level of TFV-DP in PBMCs to the levels of extracellular TFV in plasma and of TFV- in hair.
+Samples will also be collected and stored for possible future substudies comparing the level of TFV-DP in PBMCs to the levels of extracellular TFV in plasma, of intracellular analytes in whole blood (Harlem only), and of TFV- in hair.
 FTC and its phosphorylated derivative, FTC-TP, may also be measured.
 Consistent with the secondary objective to describe safety outcomes among PrEP users, including AEs among all participants and drug resistance, and plasma HIV RNA levels among participants who seroconvert, the following will be provided: